slyt/raspberrypi/README.md

 After editing `wpa_supplicant.conf` you'll need to restart the networking service with `sudo systemctl restart networking.service`.
 Alternatively, run `sudo ifdown wlan0` and then `sudo ifup wlan0`

+### Repeatig Internet from Windows Laptop
+This setup uses a Windows laptop with two network adaptors: one USB TP Link Archer T4U Plus and the internal network card.

+1. Using Windows computer, use the USB network adaptor (called WiFi to for me in the Taskbar), to connect to a WiFi network that has internet.
+2. Enable Mobile Hotspot in Windows in the taskbar settings.
+You can edit the SSID and Password by right clicking.
+3. Navigate to Control Panel -> Network and Sharing Center -> Click on the Wifi-2 Connection -> Properties -> Sharing Tab -> Enable "Allow other network users to connect through this computer's Internet connection -> Select the connection with internet (Local Area Connection *10 for me)
+4. Connect Raspberry Pi to the Mobile Hotspot WiFi network by editing `wpa_supplicant.conf` as mentioned above.
+5. Test connection by pinging a popular site: `ping google.com`

 ## Docker

 _TODO: Add docker install instructions_